-Enable users to visually compare the risk/return profiles of single- and multi-year benchmarks in an intuitive format.
-Return is measured by the benchmarks' median Net IRR, while the risk is measured by the standard deviation of Net IRR.
-Bubble size indicates the total market capitalization (total capital raised) by each benchmark's constituent funds.
+Risk and return analysis enables users to visually compare the risk/return profiles of single- and multi-year benchmarks in an accessible format.
+Return is measured by the benchmarks' median net IRR, while risk is measured by the standard deviation of net IRR.
+Bubble size indicates the total market capitalization (total capital raised) for each benchmark's constituent funds.